SalmanStarneo/GE1CA/README.md

 Class Group:TU856/4

-# Description of the project
+# Description of the project:

 The Project will follow the previous idea, but with little changes, like a SeaWater Plane will be included along with perlin noise generated Terrain that will mimic rocks under the water.
 The Idea will remain about a vehicle that will be moving endlessly but rather than a tunnel it will be flying over the Ocean in an illusion that it is traveling across to different worlds far over the horizen.
 The ship is made using Blender and insearted as an GameObject that will act as a child to the